cloudquery/cloudquery/website/pages/how-to-guides/how-to-load-infrastructure-data-into-athena.md

 import { Callout } from 'nextra-theme-docs'

 <Callout type="info">
-  If you see an error `An error occurred (AccessDeniedException) when calling the CreateCrawler operation: Cross-account pass role is not allowed`, make sure you updated the role ARN in the command above to that of the role we created earlier.
+  If you see `An error occurred (AccessDeniedException) when calling the CreateCrawler operation: Cross-account pass role is not allowed`, make sure you updated the role ARN in the command above to that of the role we created earlier.
 </Callout>

 With our crawler created, we can run it on demand like this: